5 Reasons: Why Do I Need A Life Coach?

-When we get married and have kids no one gives us a manual on how to be an effective spouse or parent.
+When we get married and have kids, no one gives us a manual on being an effective spouse or parent.
 As a result we are more often than not just winging it.
-We check websites, talk to our friends, listen to our mothers but really we are just flying by the seat of our pants, trying to follow our instincts.
+We check websites, talk to our friends, and listen to our mothers, but we are just flying by the seat of our pants, trying to follow our instincts.
 And we do the best that we can.

-Imagine having someone walk by your side, whispering in your ear, encouraging you and supporting you through those tough life decisions.
+Imagine someone walking by your side, whispering in your ear, encouraging and supporting you through those tough life decisions.
 A life coach can do that for you.

-#1 – To feel less torn in a million different directions and more whole.
+#1 – To feel less torn and more whole in a million different directions.

 The key role that a life coach plays in the life of a mom is to help identify opportunities and make a plan.
 Many moms are so caught up in the day-to-day struggle of getting things done that they lose sight of the big picture.
-When working with me, instead of winging it, a mom is working a daily plan, one that helps her reach her goal as she defines it, a plan that she has helped create so she knows that it will work for her.
+When working with me, instead of winging it, a mom is working a daily plan that helps her reach her goal as she defines it, a plan she has helped create, so she knows it will work for her.

-One of my clients was completely overwhelmed by her life…managing her work, both at home and at the office, her kids, her volunteer work and her friends.
-We took a good hard look at what was important to her and what was not so much and we made a plan to manage those things in a way that left her more satisfied, less torn, and happier.
+One of my clients was completely overwhelmed by her life…managing her work at home and at the office, her kids, her volunteer work and her friends.
+We took a good hard look at what was important to her and what was not, and we planned to manage those things in a way that left her more satisfied, less torn, and happier.

 #2 – To feel less exhausted and more energized.

-Imagine going to bed each night and waking up each morning knowing how you are going to get through your day.
-You know how you are going to take care of yourself so that you can manage this crazy life of yours and not come undone.
+Imagine going to bed each night and waking up each morning knowing how you will get through your day.
+You know how you will take care of yourself so that you can manage this crazy life of yours and not come undone.
 Imagine how energizing that will feel.
-You are no longer flying by the seat of your pants, something that leaves you feeling completely drained.
-This will happen if you identify your opportunities, make a plan and work through them.
+You are no longer flying by the seat of your pants, which leaves you feeling completely drained.
+If you identify your opportunities, plan and work through them, this will happen.

 #3 – To feel supported and heard.

-You have lots of friends, a loving partner, siblings and co-workers who all make you feel supported and heard.
-But all of those people have lives of their own that they have to attend to and they are more likely than not going to tell you what you want to hear.
+You have many friends, a loving partner, siblings and co-workers who all make you feel supported and heard.
+But all of those people have lives of their own that they have to attend to, and they are more likely than not going to tell you what you want to hear.
 Not a life coach.
 I am here to provide you unconditional support when you need it most.
-And I will listen to you and empathize but I will challenge you on your thinking, to make sure that the choices you are making and the path you are choosing is the right path for you.
+And I will listen to you and empathize, but I will challenge you on your thinking to make sure that the choices you are making and the path you are choosing is the right path for you.

 #4 – To improve your relationships.